plovemk/Intouch/README.md

 # Intouch Tools Setup and Documentation
 ***
 # Set Up
+1. Install Scoop https://scoop.sh/ - Inside Powershell run this command to install scoop

+      `iex (new-object net.webclient).downloadstring('https://get.scoop.sh')`

-1. Make a new directory in `C:/Users/Username*/` and name the folder `Intouch`.
+2. Make a new directory in `C:/Users/Username*/` and name the folder `Intouch`.
       -cd into the new Intouch folder and clone the repo https://github.com/plovemk/Intouch.git.
       `git clone https://github.com/plovemk/Intouch.git`

-2. Map the networked intouch folder to your computer `\\SERVERNAME\US_CS_Web\InTouch`
+3. Map the networked intouch folder to your computer `\\SERVERNAME\US_CS_Web\InTouch`
     Call this new mapped drive "`Z`".
     https://support.microsoft.com/en-us/help/4026635/windows-map-a-network-drive

-3. Create a .npmrc file in the root directory and put the next two lines of code in there to set ENV variables.
+4. Create a .npmrc file in the root directory and put the next two lines of code in there to set ENV variables.

   \**This will skip puppeteer from downloading chromium.
 The version of chromium in Puppeteer is incompatible with windows.
 A working version of Chromium will be installed separately in a node package.*